codetriplett/stew/preview/stew.md

 ```

-States hold properties that can change over time.
-Whenever these values are updated, any components that read the affected values will automatically refresh their layouts.
-States can exist outside your layout code, or be created within components and passed along in fragment contexts.
-If you create a states within your components, be sure to include any values it depends on in an array as the second param.
-It will only create a new state if these values differ from the last time it was created.
-Otherwise it will return the previous one.
+States hold properties that cause your components to refresh when changed.
+They can be defined anywhere in your code, and only the values read within your function will cause it to udpate.
+If you create a state within a component, be sure to include any values it depends on in an array as the second param.
+This will prevent it form creating a new one when the components, unless any of those values have changed.

 ## Memos

-Custom values can be created by passing in a function instead of an object.
-The values from the dependencies array will also be passed as params if you prefer the short version

 ```demo
 const state = stew({ time: 'now' })